-As good as it is, the NVIDIA Nvidia Shield still runs into issues, usually centered on display issues where it won’t turn on.
+As good as it is, the NVIDIA Shield still runs into issues, usually centered on display issues where it won’t turn on.

-As always, you’ll want to pack your patience and put your troubleshooting hat on.
+You’ll want to pack your patience and put your troubleshooting hat on.

-Check the Power Cable
+NVIDIA Shield Not Turning On?
+Check the Power Cable First

 You’d be surprised how often the issue comes down to something simple.
 So we’re going to look at two easy solutions first.